tc39/notes/es9/2018-03/mar-20.md

 DE: Any more suggestion about it?

-AK: I think Allen is asking us for more system design but a lot of it it's out of EMCA.
+AK: I think Allen is asking us for more system design but a lot of it it's out of ECMA.
 ECMAScript had a pretty well thought spec on modules.
 But I don't think it should be a requirement that every system design discussion has to be exposed to JS to integrate with JS.
 JS is used in a lot of different env.
 And in a lot of different ways, it seems there's no use case for exposing this.

 BT: That's my preferred response as well, but nobody has came up with what system design would look like.
 Let's do this thing.